Ronald Acuña Jr. Preview, Player Props: Braves vs. Nationals

-On Saturday, Ronald Acuna Jr. (.714 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be Joan Adon.
-First pitch is at 7:20 PM ET.
+On Sunday, Ronald Acuna Jr. (.756 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be Jackson Rutledge.
+First pitch is at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Nationals.
+In his last appearance, he had two hits (going 2-for-3 with a double) against the Nationals.

 Sportsbook Promo Codes